 However, since there’s a considerable likelihood of another lockdown, you should start thinking about new measures to distribute operations-relevant information.
-Personally, I genuinely believe that we will see the rise of new (airline internal) apps that gather all relevant information and provide it as update-feed (similar to Facebook) to employees.
+Personally, I genuinely believe that we will see the rise of new (airline internal) apps that gather all relevant information and provide it as an update-feed (similar to Facebook) to employees.

 Similar to providing information, it is time to think about new means of contextual communication and discussions.
 The idea mentioned above of airline-internal apps can also enable employees to start more contextual communication and discussions.
-Especially in dynamic situations, contextual communication will be a key differentiator.
+Especially in dynamic situations, contextual communication will be a crucial differentiator.

 Money will be a rare good, especially when it comes to IT projects.
 That’s why I believe that (unfortunately) many airlines won’t continue to innovate when it comes to the area of airline operations technology.
-Especially projects focusing on AI, machine learning, etc. are or will be set on hold for the moment.
+Especially projects focusing on AI, machine learning, etc., are or will be set on hold for the moment.

 Let’s move on to the next technology tip for your airline!

-Focus on Master Data
+Focus On Master Data

 Mr. Spohr, CEO of Lufthansa, mentioned a crucial aspect in one of his recent interviews.
 He highlighted that restarting the operations requires enormous efforts.
 For him, restarting a route is similar to the initial setup of that route.
 That means airports have to be checked, processes and procedures have to be reviewed, etc.